A Cycle-Based Solvability Condition for Real Power Flow Equations: Sufficient Condition for Power Flow Equation Solvability

-where $g(\lambda)$ is a $q$-dimensional vector whose components represent the sum of phase angle differences around the corresponding basis cycles.
-Therefore, by Proposition~\ref{power_flow_solution}, a sufficient condition for the existence of a power flow solution is the existence of $\lambda$ that satisfies both \eqref{eq:edge_feas_box} and $g(\lambda) = 0$.
+where $g(\lambda)$ is a $q$-dimensional map whose components represent the sum of phase angle differences around the corresponding basis cycles.
+Therefore, by Proposition~\ref{power_flow_solution}, a {necessary and} sufficient condition for the existence of a power flow solution {satisfying \eqref{main_condition}} is the existence of {a $\lambda \in \Omega$} that satisfies $g(\lambda) = \mathbbold{0}$. {A key observation, upon which our solvability condition is built, is that $g(\lambda)$ is a monotone function.
+This fact is substantiated in the following lemma:} \begin{lemma} {The function $g(\lambda)$ defined in \eqref{eq:g_lambda} is strongly monotone for $\lambda \in \inte \Omega$.
+In particular,